Calesi19/PNG-to-WEBP/README.md

 pip install -r requirements.txt
 ```

-6. Place your PNG images into the "images_png" folder.
+6. Place your images into the "images" folder.

 7. Run the script.